GoogleCloudPlatform/marketplace-k8s-app-tools/docs/building-deployer-helm.md

 See [this section](building-deployer.md#publishing-a-new-version).

-## Part 5: Integration testing
+## Part 5: Add verification integration

-TODO: Details about our integration tests.
+Follow [instructions](verification-integration.md) to integrate the application with our verification system.